mceld/duolingo-hifi/README.md

 1. Download or clone the [framer boilerplate](https://github.com/joetheday/framer-boilerplate)
 1. Download or clone this repository
 1. Replace the contents of the `app` folder in the framer boilerplate with the contents of this project
-1. Replace the contents of the `images` folder in the framer boilerplate with the contents of the images folder found in this project
+1. Replace the contents of the `images` folder in the framer boilerplate with the contents of the `images` folder found in this project
 1. Run `npm install` in the root directory of the framer boilerplate
-7. Move `npm-shrinkwrap.json` into the root of the framer boilerplate and again run `npm install` in this directory
+7. Move `npm-shrinkwrap.json` into the root of the framer boilerplate and again run `npm install`
-8. Run `gulp` in the same directory and navigate to `localhost:3000` in your browser, the app should be running.
+8. Run `gulp` in the same directory and navigate to `localhost:3000` in your browser, the prototype should be running.

 #### Notes from the boilerplate for additional reference